gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### compileOnly no longer extends compile

 The fact that `compileOnly` extends the `compile` configuration was an oversight.
 It made it very hard for users to query for the dependencies that were actually "only used for compilation".
+With this release of Gradle, `compileOnly` no longer extends the `compile` configuration.

 ### IDEA mapping has been simplified